-See the relevant OEM engine manual for a complete list of maintenance requirements.
-Failure to comply with the procedures as described in the engine manual will nullify the warranty, decrease performance, and cause equipment damage or premature equipment failure.
+See the original equipment manufacturer's operating manual for a complete list of maintenance requirements.
+Failure to comply with the procedures as described in the engine operator's manual will nullify the warranty, decrease performance, and cause equipment damage or premature equipment failure.
 Maintenance records may be required to complete a warranty request.